Data & maps

 What we use EJ references for

-• Decide whether a site is appropriate at all
+• Decide if a site is a non-starter.

 Quick links (PDF)